justinhj/rust-mandelbrot/README.md

 # rust-mandelbrot
-This is an extension of the code you can find in the book Programming Rust: Fast, Safe Systems Development that renders Mandelbrot sets to png files.
-I've add a TUI interface to enable viewing the image in the terminal, positioning and zooming into the image and the ability to save the current image with a key press.
+This is an extension of the code you can find in the (excellent) book [Programming in Rust - 2nd Edition](https://www.oreilly.com/library/view/programming-rust-2nd/9781492052586/) that renders Mandelbrot sets to png files.
+I've added a TUI interface to enable viewing the image in the terminal, positioning and zooming into the image and the ability to render the current image as a PNG with a key press.

 ## Running